Sciatica is when the sciatic nerve, which runs from your hips to your feet, is irritated. It usually gets better in 4 to 6 weeks but can last longer.

 - hold heat packs to the painful areas – you can buy these from pharmacies

-- ask your pharmacist about painkillers that can help
+- ask your pharmacist about painkillers that can help – paracetamol on its own is unlikely to relieve your pain

 - hasn't improved after trying home treatments for a few weeks